-There are five schools in New Zealand that draw on the foundations of a Christian Brother heritage and celebrate that charism today.
+There are five schools in New Zealand that draw on the foundations of a Christian Brother heritage and celebrate the Edmund Rice charism today.

-Canterbury: St Thomas of Canterbury College, Christchurch (Education for Boys Year 9 – 13)
+St Thomas of Canterbury College, Christchurch (Boys Year 9 – 13)

 Other schools which have/had a Christian Brother’s history in New Zealand and related territories are: